 - IBM is a trademark or registered trademark of International Business Machines Corporation. - Macintosh, Mac OS X and PowerBook are trademarks of Apple Inc., registered in the U.S. and other countries. - · Microsoft, Windows and PowerPoint are trademarks or registered trademarks of Microsoft Corporation. - Windows Vista is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries. - VESA is a registered trademark of Video Electronics Standards Association. - All Rights Reserved.
-Corel, the Corel logo, Ulead, the Ulead logo, Ulead Photo Explorer, InterVideo, the Inter-Video logo, are trademarks or registered trademarks of Corel Corporation and/or its subsidiaries. - HQV is a registered trademark of Silicon Optix Inc. - Other product and company names mentioned in this user's manual may be the trademarks or registered trademarks of their respective holders.
+Corel, the Corel logo, Ulead, the Ulead logo, Ulead Photo Explorer, InterVideo, the Inter-Video logo, are trademarks or registered trademarks of Corel Corporation and/or its subsidiaries. - HQV is a registered trademark of Silicon Optix Inc. - Trademark PJLink is a trademark applied for trademark rights in Japan, the United States of America and other countries and areas. - Other product and company names mentioned in this user's manual may be the trademarks or registered trademarks of their respective holders.